-$$m{ij}^{opt} = l{max} = 26, \ \forall (i,j) \in A.$$ (29)
+$$m{ij}^{opt} = l{max} = 26, \quad \forall (i, j) \in A.$$ (29)

-F. Local Power Level Decisions with Perfect Feedback (LPLD-PF) Strategy
+F. Local Power Level Decisions With Perfect Feedback (LPLD-PF) Strategy

-In LPLD-PF strategy, we model the network lifetime optimization problem by setting the probability of error for ACK packets to zero (i.e., handshake success probability).
+In LPLD-PF strategy, we model the network lifetime optimization problem by setting the probability of error for ACK packets to zero (i.e., handshake success probability is determined by only the data packet success probability).
 We modify the LPLD-EPL strategy to construct LPLD-PF (i.e., both data and ACK packets are transmitted by using the same power level at each link).
 Although the ACK packets are assumed to be received with zero failure probability, transmission of ACK packets have non-zero energy dissipation because we do not assume the ACK packets are non-existent in LPLD-PF strategy (i.e., ACK packet size is still $M_A = 20$ Bytes).

-G. Local Power Level Decisions with Perfect Feedback and Zero ACK Length (LPLD-PFZA) Strategy
+G. Local Power Level Decisions With Perfect Feedback and Zero ACK Length (LPLD-PFZA) Strategy